2024 - Best LPN Programs in Connecticut

 In order to receive state licensure, the applicant must submit an application to the state, along with passing test scores and official transcripts from the state-approved nursing program.

-To apply for a Connecticut license by endorsement, the out-of-state LPN must submit the notarized application form, including:
+LPNs from out of state can apply for a Connecticut license by endorsement.
+To do this, the applicant must submit the notarized application form, including:

 - Official transcript from state-approved nursing program.

 - Verification of Theory and Clinical Instruction form submitted by the dean of the above school.